 What is WIPO?

-The World Intellectual Property Organisation (WIPO) is a special agency of the United Nations.
+The World Intellectual Property Organization (WIPO) is a special agency of the United Nations.
 It deals with copyright at an international level, describing itself as “the global forum for intellectual property services, policy, information and cooperation”.

 WIPO has a Standing Committee on Copyright and Related Rights (SCCRs) where international copyright issues are discussed and agreements made about the international legal copyright framework.
 The committee members are delegates from the 188 Member States whose governments are represented at WIPO.
 In addition to these delegates, accredited non-government organisations with an interest in copyright may attend to observe and speak on the floor of the SCCR.